dilyabareeva/quanda/docs/source/tutorial_pages/lds.rst

 **2. Counterfactual subset logits should be precomputed once and reused.** During evaluation, each subset model is run over the eval dataset to produce *counterfactual logits*, which are then correlated with the explainer's group attributions.
 These per-subset logits depend only on the subset checkpoints and the eval subsample — they do **not** depend on the explainer being evaluated.
 Recomputing them inside every ``evaluate(...)`` call is wasteful, so :class:`LinearDatamodeling` exposes ``cache_subset_logits`` that runs the M forward passes once and writes them to disk; subsequent ``evaluate(...)`` calls pass that directory via ``subset_logits_dir=...`` and skip the recomputation.

-For embarrassingly parallel pipelines, ``cache_subset_logits_per_idx`` does the same but for a single subset index, so the M forward passes can be sharded across workers.
+To parallelize computations, you can use ``cache_subset_logits_per_idx`` for a single subset index, so the M forward passes can be split across workers.

-**3. Training subset models from scratch.** Calling ``LinearDatamodeling.train(config)`` trains the main model and then iterates through all ``M`` subset models sequentially in the same process — fine for small benchmarks but typically the wrong shape for production runs.
+**3. Training subset models from scratch.** Calling ``LinearDatamodeling.train(config)`` trains the main model and then iterates through all ``M`` subset models sequentially in the same process — fine for small benchmarks, but you will usually want to parallelize for larger runs.

 The recommended pattern is to split training into two phases. ``train(config, skip_subsets=True)`` trains and persists the main model and writes the metadata (split ids, plus the subset-id file whose name is set by the ``subset_ids`` field in the config — ``lds_subsets.yaml`` in the shipped configs) but does **not** train any subset models.
 Then ``train_subset(config, idx=...)`` rebuilds the benchmark from that metadata, trains a single subset ``idx``, and persists its checkpoint. ``train_subset`` is designed to be the unit of work for an array job — call it once per worker / GPU / SLURM task and the M subsets train in parallel rather than back-to-back.
-Remember that the passed config should contain a ``bench_save_dir`` field that is used to save the main model, the subset checkpoints, and the metadata that links them together.
+The passed config must contain a ``bench_save_dir`` field, which is used to save the main model, the subset checkpoints, and the metadata that links them together.

 .. literalinclude:: ../../../tests/integration/test_benchmark_integration.py
    :language: python